 Z’ev ben Shimon Halevi

 Spain is a particularly interesting country from the point of view of the three spiritual traditions of the West, that is, Judaism, Islam and Christianity.
-But first let us look at the area prior to the Spanish Golden Age.
+But first, let us look at the area prior to the Spanish Golden Age.

 Around 1500 BC the Celts came from central Europe and spread into France, Britain and Spain.
 They, with the Basques, came to be called the Iberians.
-As a culture they were not yet a civilization.
-This term defines the level of a city based society, as against an agricultural or hunter-gatherer community.
+As a culture, they were not yet a civilization.
+This term defines the level of a city-based Society, as against an agricultural or hunter-gatherer community.
 About 1000 BC the Phoenicians arrived from the Middle East and set up trading posts followed by the Carthaginians, Greeks and later Romans, who occupied and colonized the country.
 The Jews appeared, according to an old tradition, with the Phoenicians, but most were there as a result of the destruction of the Jewish state in the early centuries of the Common Era.
 They came as prisoners of war, exiles and slaves.
 Over time they became part of the general population living and working as equals at every level.

-Under Rome Spain was transformed from a barbaric tribal patchwork into a well-organized province unified by Roman municipalities, roads and laws.
+Under Rome, Spain was transformed from a barbaric tribal patchwork into a well-organized province unified by Roman municipalities, roads and laws.
 It became a rich economy with a high standard of culture.
 The native tongues gave way to a vulgar Latin that was to later become Spanish.
 Aside from the Catholic Church’s attempts at converting and isolating the Jews, it was a peaceful and prosperous land.

-As the Roman empire gradually lost its vitality and decayed, so the Germanic barbarian tribes burst through the over extended frontiers in Central Europe to overrun the continent about 300 AD.
+As the Roman Empire gradually lost its vitality and decayed, so the Germanic barbarian tribes burst through the overextended frontiers in Central Europe to overrun the continent about 300 AD.
 One tribe called the Vandals led the invasion of Iberia followed by others.
 They set up a warlord state which is remembered in the name Andalusia.
 The Visi- or Western Goths, as the Germanics were called, became the governing elite of a resentful population.
 Mutual friction was increased by the Catholic Church which regarded the Goth’s form of Christianity as heretical.
 It was only when one of their kings converted to the Latin rite that their rule was reluctantly accepted.
 However, the persecution of Jews continued.

-The Gothic way of selecting a king was not by blood line but election, which meant a continuous struggle over power between the barons.
+The Gothic way of selecting a king was not by bloodline but the election, which meant a continuous struggle over power between the barons.
 This led to an unstable situation in which personal feuds dominated politics.
 A crucial situation occurred, when one of the kings raped the beautiful daughter of his then governor of Gothic North Africa.
 The father took his revenge by inviting the Islamic Moors to stage a punitive raid.
 The Moslems finding the Gothic aristocracy in a disunited condition decided to take over the whole peninsula.
 They were greatly assisted by the Jews who not only opened city gates, but garrisoned and administered the occupied zones, while the Moslems pressed on into France.
 For this service the Jews were given privileges not granted to their erstwhile Christian persecutors.